gsf/whiskers.js/README.md

     {/if}

 As you can see, "for" and "if" sections are closed by a corresponding tag with a leading slash.
-The previous example could also be shortened to the following:
+The previous example could also be shortened:

     {if variable}
       <p>{variable}</p>